-Want to quote text in an ancient script or enter a special character?
-Find out here how to type any Unicode character on Windows 11 and Windows 10 (in any application).
+Struggling to enter a special character or quote text in an ancient script on your Windows PC?
+Wondering whether — and how — you can produce all the characters of Unicode?
+Find out here how to type any Unicode character on Windows 11 and Windows 10 ⤓ (in any application).

 Time needed: 3 minutes